wp-plugins/featuring-countcomments/readme.txt

 * optionpage-configurable for standard functions
 * easy to integrate (ships with multi/sidebar- and dashboard-widget functionality)
 * possible to integrate in "Right Now" box on the dashboard or on the user's profile page
+* extends information on Users page in Admin Menu with comment counts
 * high performing because user counts are re-used within a page-call
 * fully WP 3.0 multi-site network compatible
 * clean uninstall